Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

-Mia Nagawiecki is the Director of Education at the New-York Historical Society.
+Mia Nagawiecki is the Vice President for Education at the New-York Historical Society.
+She holds a B.A. in history from Barnard College and an M.A. in American Studies from Columbia University.
 She is responsible for the pedagogical aspects of the Institute, including integrating the scholarship into teachers’ practice, primary source workshops, and participants’ curricular projects.
 Nagawiecki has led dozens of workshops and institutes for K-12 and college educators in the New York metropolitan area and beyond.
-A frequent presenter at national social studies and history education conferences, including the National Council for History Education, Nagawiecki develops effective teaching strategies that bring primary sources into the classroom and foster the development of critical thinking skills.
-Relevant to this initiative in particular, Nagawiecki has designed and led Professional-Credit courses (credit-bearing courses for teachers in the New York City Department of Education) for the past several years, including “New York Divided: Slavery and the Civil War."
-Nagawiecki contributes to the development of all N-YHS curriculum materials, including Lincoln and New York.
+A frequent presenter at national social studies and history education conferences, including the National Council for the Social Studies, Nagawiecki develops effective teaching strategies that bring primary sources into the classroom and foster the development of critical thinking skills.

 “Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.”